 Blair Underwood: Fit, Fine & Focused On A Cure

 Over the decades, Blair Underwood has thrilled audiences with suave and passion-filled roles on TV shows such as L.A.
-Law, The Event, and Sex and the City.
-And in movies like Deep Impact and Madea’s Family Reunion.
-The now 52-year-old even gets up close and personal in theatrical productions such as the Broadway revival of A Streetcar Named Desire.
+Law, The Event, and Sex and the City and movies like Set It Off, Deep Impact and Madea’s Family Reunion.
+The now 53-year-old even gets up close and personal in theatrical productions such as the Broadway revival of A Streetcar Named Desire.
 And in Netflix’s Octavia Spencer-led limited series “Madam CJ Walker” adds Underwood and Tiffany Haddish to the cast that tells the story of the first Black female millionaire.

 Many movies and TV shows later, behind the scenes, Blair has plays a different role: the impassioned activist on a mission to improve people’s lives, especially those with human immunodeficiency virus (HIV), which is the cause of acquired immune deficiency syndrome (AIDS).
 Through his years of work and awareness campaigns, Underwood has become one of the most powerful voices in the fight against HIV/AIDS.

 It’s essential, Underwood says, to create “conversation and awareness” around this still-stigmatized disease.
 And one of the least publicized and understood aspects of HIV/AIDS is its effect on the nervous system, known as neuro-AIDS.